tomkrizan/TimeSpeed/README.md

 Adjusts the game clock speed by a configurable amount.
 Speed up, slow down, or completely freeze time.
 Now includes all FreezeInside functionality--it is recommended not to run the two mods together.
 By cantorsdust and Syndlig with technical help from Zoryn.
 Linux/OSX versions and miscellaneous improvements by tomkrizan.

+Please see the releases tab for the latest version for your platform.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 INSTALLATION--SMAPI
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------